-In accordance with the American with Disabilities Act, the University reserves parking spaces on campus for individuals with disabilities.
+In accordance with the American with Disabilities Act as amended, the University reserves parking spaces on campus for individuals with disabilities.
 Parking in these spaces is always free with a valid disabled placard issued to by any state.

 Below are links to the application forms for both permanent and temporary disabled parking placards from the State of Vermont, Department of Motor Vehicles:

 Permanent Disabled Parking Placards

 In the event an affiliated individual develops a short term disability through injury or illness, a temporary disabled placard may be issued by the University for no more than four weeks.
 This four-week period should be sufficient to assist with approved minor injuries or assess further needs and process a disability request through the state.
 The Department of Transportation and Parking Services does not gather or interpret doctor's notes.
 One of the basic considerations in providing this accommodation is access to other reasonable transportation (for instance the Campus Area Transportation System) from your assigned parking area.
 Keep in mind, accessible parking does not guarantee you a space close to your building, people often walk less steps when utilizing the shuttle buses as they will pick you up at a lot and drop you closer to your destination.

 Any student experiencing a temporary mobility impairment and wishing to apply for a UVM disability placard must submit an application with the Center for Health and Wellbeing's Student Health Services.
 This process involves a two-part form (one for the doctor, one for the student to fill out) which must be reviewed before a recommendation can be expressed to Parking Services.
 The reviewer at Student Health Services will review the application and documentation, and will contact the student within 72 hours with a decision.
 In some circumstances, they may designate parking at appropriate and accessible (by campus shuttle or other means) spaces other than accessible spaces.
 Cases will be determined on an individual basis.